jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 ```

 Changing `e` changed `d`,
-and the term for something that is changable is "mutable".
+and the term for something that is changeable is "mutable".

 Although this lesson is taught, it is hard to build up the habit of
 remaining mindful of this sort of thing,